kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://live-bang.pantheonsite.io:

-Total load time is 1.13 seconds
+Total load time is 11.758 seconds

-NaN% of CSS is unused, 0 total stylesheets
+93% of CSS is unused, 3 total stylesheets

 59% of JS is unused